-So, let's consider the products shown in figure 93 above and determine whether your flight should proceed or not.
+So, let us consider the products shown in figures 93 to 96 above and determine whether your flight should proceed or not.
 Note that a PPL pilot with many years of experience may well cope with this scenario more than adequately.
-This case study however, assumes a PPL student, or qualified pilot with limited experience.
+This case study, however, assumes a PPL student, or a qualified PPL pilot with limited experience.

 First up, I have highlighted any mention of precipitation in yellow in the GRAFORs, TAFs and METARs.
-While at a glance it doesn't look too bad with regards to showers, there are four things worth noting - things that I would keep in the back of my mind if I was to conduct this flight.
+While at a glance it does not look too bad with regards to showers, there are four things worth noting - things that I would keep in the back of my mind if I were to conduct this flight.

 - 1. The TAF for Paraparaumu has visibility reductions to 7000m from 3pm (0200 UTC).
-This is after our planned arrival time, so it shouldn't present too much of a problem, and in any case, if the showers arrive early, there are several airfields available if we need to backtrack, including Otaki airstrip and Foxpine. - 2.
+This is after our planned arrival time, so it should not present too much of a problem, and in any case, if the showers arrive early, there are several airfields available if we need to backtrack, including Otaki airstrip and Foxpine. - 2.
 The forecast for New Plymouth is also mentioning visibility reductions to 7000m in showers, but not until after 5pm.
-OK, this shouldn't be a problem, but it should still get my attention, because along with the Paraparaumu TAF, it suggests that there is a gradual tendency towards increased moisture content in the low-level air as the afternoon wears on. - 3.
-While the GRAFORs don't mention that the showers are likely to be isolated in nature, a quick look at the latest radar imagery will indicate this fact.
-There is also a direct link in MetFlight to the MetService home page (by clicking on the METSERVICE button), where the district forecasts for the Waikato, Taranaki, the Manawatu and Horowhenua confirmed that the showers would be isolated.
+OK, this should not be a problem, but it should still get my attention, because along with the Paraparaumu TAF, it suggests that there is a gradual tendency towards increased moisture content in the low-level air as the afternoon wears on. - 3.
+While the GRAFORs do not mention that the showers are likely to be isolated in nature, a quick look at the latest radar imagery will indicate this fact.
+While there is no direct link from gopreflight to the MetService Home Page, if you were to do a web search for MetService.com on this day, the district forecasts for the Waikato, Taranaki, the Manawatu and Horowhenua will have confirmed that the showers would be isolated.
 Again, if this is what happens, then I would see no reason not to continue the flight based on forecast visibility reductions in showers.
 Any light showers encountered should be easy to fly around, or even through. - 4.
 HOWEVER, to repeat the forecasts do indicate an increasing moisture trend into the later part of the afternoon, so I will note this fact, and be prepared to change my plans if necessary.

 Next, I would quickly look at the forecast and actual visibilities (outside of showers).
 These are highlighted in blue.
 And here, I note a slight problem.
 All the forecasts state the prevailing visibility is going to be between 20 and 30km, however the reported visibilities in the METAR AUTO reports vary from 31km at best, down to 13km at worst at Whanganui.
-And although I haven't included the METAR or METAR AUTO for Ohakea, I know that the visibility at Ohakea at 11am was 12km (and this information would have been freely available in MetFlight if you chose to look for it).
+And although I have not included the METAR or METAR AUTO for Ohakea, I know that the visibility at Ohakea at 11am was 12km (and this information would have been freely available in gopreflight if you chose to look for it).